poipiii/CS-Notes/content/OOP/Inheritance.md

 ---
 ## Abstract
 ---
-- Extending from existing [[OOP#OOP Class]], the child classes take up all the properties and methods of their parent classes, building up on existing [[Abstraction|abstraction]]
+- Extending from existing [[OOP#OOP Class]], the child classes take up all the properties and methods of their parent classes, building up on existing [[Software Engineering/Abstraction|abstraction]]

 >[!important]
 > Inheritance should be used only when a **clear [[#"Is-a" Relationship|hierarchical relationship]]** and **shared behaviours** exist between the **parent (or base) class** and the **child (or derived) class**.